LeeAnnEditor/o365hq/services/Microsoft Intune - Initial Setup.md

 [extra]
 sku = "ITPWW310IMPOT"
-price = "$2950"
+price = "$2,950"
 duration = "2 weeks"
 manager = "Roman Sotnik"
 +++

-**Microsoft Intune** is a cloud service located on Microsoft servers in **Azure**, it allows you to manage the devices that are used by your employees to access corporate data.\
+**Microsoft Intune** is a cloud service located on Microsoft servers in **Azure**; it allows you to manage the devices that are used by your employees to access corporate data.\
-Protect the private company information, reducing the possibility of unauthorized access to it, both by company employees and third parties.\
+Protect private company information, reducing the possibility of unauthorized access to it, both by company employees and third parties.\
 Manage applications on employee devices.
 Monitor the compliance of devices with the requirements for working with corporate services.